 India has a rich and varied history dating back to 300,000 years ago.
 For the same reason, there are several tourist attractions in India of historical significance.
 Among the plethora of tourist attractions in India, a lot of them are mosques, temples, churches and gurudwaras owing to the rich culture and religious diversity in the country.
 Some of these extravagant tourist attractions in India were created hundreds of years ago by different rulers of respective places while some others came into being after independence.
 Some of these are also UNESCO World Heritage Site.
 Not to forget, the renowned Taj Mahal that is one of the seven wonders of the world and the very famous Nalanda University.
-Have a look at the list of the most popular tourist attractions in India given below.

 Here is the list of 42 Tourist Attractions in India That Should Definitely Be on Your Bucket List